Zhao0148/MAD9135-Mid-Term/readme.md

 - [X] Use KeyboardAvoidingView around each control in your form.

 ## IdeaScreen Features
-- [/] The IdeaScreen will display a list of all gift ideas for the selected person.
+- [X] The IdeaScreen will display a list of all gift ideas for the selected person.
 - [X] There should be a heading above the list that indicates which person is associated with the list of gifts.
 - [X] Route params are used to get the id of the person.
 - [X] There should be a method in the Context object for getting the list of ideas for a specific person based on the person id.
-- [/] The list of ideas should be displayed in a FlatList.
+- [X] The list of ideas should be displayed in a FlatList.
 - [X] If the list of ideas is empty then display a message about adding an idea.
 - [X] There needs to be a FAB or a header link to navigate to the AddIdeaScreen.
 Remember to pass the person id to the AddIdeaScreen through Route params.
-- [ ] Each item in the FlatList should have a thumbnail version of the image, the text for the idea, and a delete button.
+- [X] Each item in the FlatList should have a thumbnail version of the image, the text for the idea, and a delete button.
-- [ ] Pressing the delete button should call an async function in the Context object to remove the idea from the person and then update the full list.
+- [X] Pressing the delete button should call an async function in the Context object to remove the idea from the person and then update the full list.
-- [ ] Successfully deleting an idea should trigger a reload of the contents because the list of ideas is updated.
+- [X] Successfully deleting an idea should trigger a reload of the contents because the list of ideas is updated.
 - [X] The thumbnail images should be the same aspect ratio as the images that were saved, just smaller.

 ## AddIdeaScreen Features